rtlrnd/REMODO/README.md

 * Click **CHECK CONFIGURATION**
 * Verify that message **Configuration valid!** is shown.
 Otherwise go back to the previous steps to check the content of `/home/pi/homeassistant/configuration.yaml`.
 * From **Server management** click **RESTART** and wait until Home Assistant restarts
-* Verify that IKEA TRÅDFRI lightning bulb turns on when key A is pressed and turns off when key S is pressed.
+* Verify that Philips Hue lightning bulb turns on when key 1 is pressed and turns off when key 2 is pressed.

 # OpenHAB